xiaoyezao/Rice-Phylogenomics/README.md

 3) to infer gene trees and phylogeny of (sub)genomes

 ### Installation
-For The whole pipeline is represented in the jupyter notebook; Only python3 and pandans module are required to run the scripts; for how to install and run GENESPACE, please visit [Genespace](https://github.com/jtlovell/GENESPACE)
+The whole pipeline is organised in Jupyter notebook; Python3 and Pandans are required to run the scripts; In addition, the following tools need to be callable from working envitonment: [GENESPACE ](https://github.com/jtlovell/GENESPACE), [MAFFT](https://mafft.cbrc.jp/alignment/server/index.html), [trimAl](https://trimal.cgenomics.org/), [IQ-TREE](http://www.iqtree.org/), and [Astral-Pro](https://github.com/chaoszhang/A-pro)

 ### Example
 The computed rice pangenome data is used as an example to demonstrate the pipeline